 The healthcare team may also perform blood tests, bone marrow biopsies, or heart and lung function tests.

 There are four stages of non-Hodgkin lymphoma.
 Stage 1 is the least advanced, while stage 4 is the most advanced.
-The American Cancer Society provides details about the stages of this condition.
+The

 Often, doctors recommend combining treatments, and the best combination will depend on a number of factors, including: